DiscOSC

 How it works

 A Group cue set to “start all children simultaneously” contains three Audio cues that all target the same audio file.
-Each cue has an AUBandpass filter appled in the Audio Effects tab of the inspector.
+Each cue has an AUBandpass filter applied in the Audio Effects tab of the inspector.
 In one cue, the bandpass is centered around 4100 Hz, in another it’s set to 768 Hz, and in the third it’s set to 148 Hz.

-Another Group cue contains several Network cues, each of which query the Audio
+Another Group cue contains several Network cues, each of which query the Audio cues using liveAverageLevel

 Here’s one of the OSC queries used in the workspace: